 Any sudden changes in behaviour can be an indication that something is amiss.
-If your dog suddenly starts behaving in a way that is not normal for them and that is out of character, there will be a reason - it may be behavioural but it may also be medical.
-Your first port of call is to the vets for a full examination to make sure that there is nothing medically wrong.
-Ring your vet first to make an appointment as veterinary services are still restricted.
-If the vet gives the all clear, then you may wish to seek help from a behaviourist at this point, please see the section below on Help.
+If your dog suddenly starts behaving in a way that is not normal for them and that is out of character, there will be a reason - it may be behavioural, but it may also be medical.
+Your first port of call is to the Vets for a full examination to make sure that there is nothing medically wrong.
+If the vet gives your dog the all clear, then you may wish to seek help from a behaviourist at this point, please see the section below on 'Get Help'.

 You should also consider whether the behaviour change is due to boredom.
-During lockdown our dogs may have had less exercise and stimulation than normal.
 Make sure that they have enough exercise and mental stimulation - get some puzzle toys, teach your dog to 'find it', do some training and when you are out leave them some appropriate things to do - a nice carboard box stuffed with paper and treats to rip up and find or hiding food around the home for them to search out.

-The importance of both physical and mental exercise cannot be over-emphasised, no matter how large or small your dog
+The importance of both physical and mental exercise cannot be over-emphasised, no matter how large or small your dog.